All City staff are invited to Wellbeing at City.

 - Carrot Runners

-- FACE - Families and Careers Group
+- FACE - Families and Carers Exchange network

-- Choir Group
+- Choir Group (including a short performance at 1pm)

 More inspiring and exciting activities will be announced soon!